n0madic/twitter-scraper/README.md

 }
 ```

-It appears you can ask for up to 25 pages of tweets reliably (~486 tweets).
+It appears you can ask for up to 5 pages of tweets reliably.

 ### Search tweets by query standard operators